dgoulet-tor/arti/README.md

 Again, do not use this program yet if you need anonymity, privacy, security, or stability.

+## Minimum supported Rust Version

+Arti should always build with the most recent _stable_ Rust release, and _may_ build with one or two older Rust releases.
+Eventually, we may declare some long-term Minimum Supported Rust Version (MSRV), but while Arti is still in its early stages, you'll need to stay up-to-date.

+As of this writing (24 August 2021), Arti works with Rust 1.53 and later.

 ## Helping out

 Have a look at our [contributor guidelines](./CONTRIBUTING.md).